Beryl: Etymology

 When the first eyeglasses were constructed in 13th-century Italy, the lenses were made of beryl (or of rock crystal) as glass could not be made clear enough.
-Consequently, glasses were named Brillen in German (bril in Dutch and briller in Danish).
+Consequently, glasses were named Brille in German (bril in Dutch and briller in Danish).

 Deposits

 Beryl is a common mineral, and it is widely distributed in nature.
-It found most commonly in granitic pegmatites, but also occurs in mica schists, such as those of the Ural Mountains, and in limestone in Colombia.
+It is found most commonly in granitic pegmatites, but also occurs in mica schists, such as those of the Ural Mountains, and in limestone in Colombia.
 It is less common in ordinary granite and is only infrequently found in nepheline syenite.
 Beryl is often associated with tin and tungsten ore bodies formed as high-temperature hydrothermal veins.
 In granitic pegmatites, beryl is found in association with quartz, potassium feldspar, albite, muscovite, biotite, and tourmaline.
 Beryl is sometimes found in metasomatic contacts of igneous intrusions with gneiss, schist, or carbonate rocks.
 Common beryl, mined as beryllium ore, is found in small deposits in many countries, but the main producers are Russia, Brazil, and the United States.